 Dear Friends, Welcome!
 Thanks for coming to visit!

-Thank you for coming to visit.
+Thanks for coming to visit.
 In these pages you’ll find links to recordings and songbooks, sound samples, archival photos and much more.
-You can also keep updated on my Facebook page.
+You can also visit me on Facebook for more current information.

 My address is: